Air Quality Health Units (AQHUs)¶

 A port authority or shipping company deploying at-berth capture generates AQHUs proportional to the health benefit delivered to surrounding communities.
 This creates a direct financial link between investment in emissions control and the health outcomes of the people who breathe the air.

-The AQHU framework is currently in concept development, with formal submission to Verra's SD VISta program targeted for Q4 2026.
-The concept note draws on the health impact quantification methodology detailed in our Methodology section and demonstrated in our NY/NJ port assessment.
+The AQHU framework is currently in concept development, with formal submission to Verra's SD VISta program targeted for 2026.
+The concept note draws on the health impact quantification methodology detailed in our Methodology section and demonstrated in our NY/NJ port assessment and Duluth-Superior assessment.

-For research collaboration, early access to the methodology framework, or community partnership inquiries, contact us.
+For research collaboration, early access to the concept framework, or community partnership inquiries, contact us.